EnnioEnnio/audio_transcribe/README.md

 ```

 ### Arguments
-- --input or -i: Path to the input audio file (should be placed in the input folder).
+- --file or -f: name of the file to be transcribed with file ending (should be placed in the input folder).
-- --output or -o: Path to save the output transcription file (will be saved in the output folder).
 - --language or -l: Language code of the audio file (e.g., en for English).